openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-basic/step2.md

-With AMQ Streams installed, you create a Kafka cluster, then a topic within the cluster.
+With AMQ Streams installed, create a Kafka cluster, then a topic within the cluster.

 When you create a cluster, the Cluster Operator you deployed when installing AMQ Streams watches for new Kafka resources.

 ### Creating a Kafka cluster

-Create a new Kafka cluster named `my-cluster` with 1 Zookeeper and 1 broker node.
-Use `ephemeral` storage to simplify the deployment.
-In production case scenarios, you will want to increase the amount of nodes and use a more persistent approach.
+Create a new Kafka cluster named `my-cluster`, with 1 ZooKeeper, 1 broker node, and `ephemeral` storage to simplify the deployment.
+In production case scenarios, you will want to increase the amount of nodes and use persistent storage.

-Check the contents of the file:
+Check the configuration for the `Kafka` custom resource:

 `cat /opt/kafka-cluster.yaml`{{execute interrupt}}

-Then create the Kafka cluster by issuing the following command:
+Then create the Kafka cluster by applying the configuration:

 `oc -n kafka apply -f /opt/kafka-cluster.yaml`{{execute}}

-### Check Kafka cluster deployment
+### Checking the Kafka cluster deployment

-Follow up the Zookeeper and Kafka deployment to validate it is running.
+Check the ZooKeeper and Kafka deployment is running.

-To watch the pods status run the following command:
+To watch the status of the pods run the following command:

 ``oc -n kafka get pods -w``{{execute}}

-You will see the pods for Zookeeper, Kafka and the Entity Operator changing the status to `running`.
-It should look similar to the following:
+You will see the status of the pods for ZooKeeper, Kafka, and the Entity Operator changing to `Running`:

 ```bash
 NAME                                                   READY   STATUS              RESTARTS   AGE